Theba pisana: Distribution

 In many of these places T. pisana has become a problematic invasive species and a serious agricultural pest.

-This species is already established in the USA, and is considered to represent a potentially serious threat as a pest, an invasive species which could negatively affect agriculture, natural ecosystems, human health or commerce.
-Therefore it has been suggested that this species be given top national quarantine significance in the USA.
+This species is already established in the US, and is considered to represent a potentially serious threat as a pest, an invasive species which could negatively affect agriculture, natural ecosystems, human health or commerce.
+Therefore, it has been suggested that this species be given top national quarantine significance in the USA.

 Description

 The shell background color is a creamy white.
 Different individuals may have shells with varying degrees of pale to dark brown markings.
 The markings, when present, may be in the form of uninterrupted spiral bands, spiral dotted lines, or small radial smudges.

 The shell can be found in various colour variants, but is basically yellow or white with dark color bands or spots and often a dark bluish grey apex.
 The shells of juveniles are sharply keeled, however the keel is not present on the final adult whorl.
 The aperture often has a lip that is light reddish on the inside, and the lip margin is only reflected at columellar side.
 The umbilicus is narrow and half covered by the reflected columellar margin.
 The apex has a characteristic size in the eastern Mediterranean when compared with other species, where there are no other Theba species.
 The umbilicus is also rarely seen in other species.
 Juveniles of Eobania vermiculata have a considerably larger apex.

 The width of the shell is 12–25 mm, but in Greece the adult shells are usually below 15 mm in width.
 The height of the shell is 9–20 mm.

 The visible soft parts are very light yellowish with dark colour bands running from the sides to the upper tentacles; the tentacles are very long.

 This snail is sometimes confused with Cernuella virgata, a species with a much smaller and less inflated shell.